gamblevore/speedie/Documentation/MessageClass.md

 # The Message Class

 The `message` class does a lot of things, and can be used for many purposes.

-Actually... compared to other `AST` parsers... my `Message` class is quite light and tight.
+Its also designed to fit neatly into a cache-line on a modern CPU... making it fast and tight.

 Learning a bit about [AST](http://google.com/?q=ast+parser)s will help you get an idea of what Jeebox is.
 But if you already know how to manipulate or read `XML` or `JSON` trees, that might be enough, as Jeebox is similar to those too.

-BTW `message` fits into 64-bytes of RAM, meaning it fits neatly into a cache-line on modern CPUs.
-That makes it much faster.
-It has a lot of properties but many are 1 or 2 bytes long.

 ## Message Properties